Help entries

 AtomsBase.atomic_number

-Returns the atomic number of an atom given its name, or Atom
+Returns the atomic number of an atom from its Atom

 structure.